demun/demun.github.io/docs/webpack/guides/shimming.md

   document.body.appendChild(component());
 ```

+!!! tip
-T> Note that we aren't binding the `import` to a variable.
+    Note that we aren't binding the `import` to a variable.
 This is because polyfills simply run on their own, prior to the rest of the code base, allowing us to then assume certain native functionality exists.

 Note that this approach prioritizes correctness over bundle size.
 To be safe and robust, polyfills/shims must run __before all other code__, and thus either need to load synchronously, or, all app code needs to load after all polyfills/shims load.
 There are many misconceptions in the community, as well, that modern browsers "don't need" polyfills, or that polyfills/shims merely serve to add missing features - in fact, they often _repair broken implementations_, even in the most modern of browsers.